Skip to main content

 2. Build trust through writing

-This is why journal-style content matters more for pro services than for most service businesses.
+This is why journal-style content matters more for professional services than for most service businesses.
 You're being evaluated on how you think.

 3. Show real people